Maxim Martsinkevich: Format 18

 In 2005, at age 21, he created the skinhead organization "Format 18".
 The number 18 is a code or euphemism for "Adolf Hitler", as the letter A is the first in the Latin alphabet and H is the eighth.
 Members of Format 18 attacked Asian migrant workers and homeless people, filmed the attacks, and uploaded the videos to the Internet.
 Martsinkevich made fictional videos promoting hatred towards black people and antifascists.
 The Russian Reporter magazine published a story about one of the videos, in which "Martsinkevich shocks the public with his video of the execution of a [...]
 Tajik drug dealer [...] hanged and dismembered by people dressed as members of the Ku-Klux-Klan [...] soon revealed as having been staged, with the flesh of the dismembered captive having turned out to be beef".
 One of the publicly available Format 18 videos called "Dacha History X" depicts a skinhead dressed as an old woman who hates black people, with her grandson burying them in the garden.
 A similar event takes place in the movie Russia 88.
-Among other similarities, the main character of the film is nicknamed Shtyk (Bayonet), and like Tesak, he takes a camera and films Russians when asking for their opinion on immigrants from the Caucasus and Asia.
+Among other similarities, the main character of the film is nicknamed Shtyk (Bayonet), and like Tesak, he takes a camera and films Russians asking their opinion on immigrants from the Caucasus and Asia.

 The organization maintained a website which was banned in 2007 after a complaint from one of the writers for an antifascist website.
 A number of followers of Format 18 have also uploaded their own videos of humiliations and physical violence.
 The most recognized video of that kind has been described as the "execution of a Tajik and a Dagestanian", released in August 2007, at a time when Martsinkevich was already incarcerated.
 The Investigative Committee of Russia made a statement indicating that the executions shown in the videos have been verified as real.

 In September 2010, a Russian court order banned Format 18 for extremism.